-Even if you don't configure the MongoDB plugin, Stackdriver Monitoring discovers MongoDB services running in your Google Cloud Platform project by:
+Even if you don't configure the MongoDB plugin, Cloud Monitoring discovers MongoDB services running in your Google Cloud project by:

 - Searching instance names for mongodb

 - Checking for ports opened to 27017, 27018, or 27019 via firewall rules

 After you install the monitoring agent, configure the MongoDB plugin on your instances.

 For a MongoDB database with access roles (configured to run in "auth" mode), you